 This is a great tip for leading a super-productive home life.
 If you have a partner and or children, this is simply one of the best things to do, never to miss an appointment.

-You will always know when to bring the kids to sports, bring them to the dentists or doctor appointments.
+You will always know when to bring the kids to sports, dentist, or doctor’s appointments.
 You will know when your partner has an evening work event or when you are going on holiday in six months.

 How to set up a Shared Calendar in Google Calendar